Last Updated on April 25, 2022

 Now the question is – which type of tent should I pick?
 Basically, there are two types of tents.
 The Canvas tent and the Nylon tent.
 Among them, I will recommend you to go to the Canvas tent.
 Because, Quality canvas tent is more durable and nice to watch, Without it, setting up the stoves and burning heaters will be much easy in this type of tent.

-However, although there are some great options for Nylon tent.
+However, although there are some great options for Nylon tents.
 But, according to me, the Canvas tent will be the best pick for staying a long time in a tent.

 4. Wildlife and Safety